engpok/MIGO/TuningHelp.md

    - Thin or thick gloves
    - A scarf
    - The wind sock is another visual cue about wind.
 The sock might be limp, sligtly filling, more full, full and finally bending the pole if extremely windy.
-   - A silver lightning bolt indicates that the air is dry enough that you could experience static shock.
+   - A **silver lightning bolt** indicates that the air is dry enough that you could experience static shock when you touch metal objects.